virgili0/Virgilio/content/purgatorio/launch-and-mantain-the-system/automation-and-reproducibility.md

 As you can see, as there are many pros in using AutoML, there are also various issues that can be problematic.

 ::: tip
-**What does Virgiloo think of AutoML?**
+**What does Virgilio think of AutoML?**

-Basically, it's a very good set of tools, which when used in a smart way can make Data Scientist's life a lot easier, guiding him in the exploration and transformation of data, in the choice of the most suitable ML models and so on.
+Basically, it's a very good set of tools, which when used in a smart way can make Data Scientist's life a lot easier, guiding them in the exploration and transformation of data, in the choice of the most suitable ML models and so on.

 On the other hand, it injects opacity into every step of the Data Science process to which it is applied, so watch your back!
 :::